How to Find and Register Your Musical Copyright

 Q: Is there anything else I should know about copyrighting my music?

-A: To copyright your music, you must register it with the Copyright Office.
+A: To copyright your music, register it with the Copyright Office.

 Q: What can I do to make sure I know who owns my musical copyright?

-A: If you use music in a film or video, obtaining a sound recording contract is always a good idea.
+A: Obtaining a sound recording contract is always a good idea if you use music in a film or video.
 This will ensure that you retain full ownership of the rights to your song.

 Top 3 Myths About Musical Copyright